briggsprashar/sports_metric_analysis/Project.md

 *   **Composite Index:** A composite index with multiple metrics tied togther with constructs (as done in this project) can help create more accurate, meaningful and actionable derived metrics.

-*   **Multi-domain Metrics Clustering:** The empirical data derived from the relationships listed above can help in the creation of netric clusterings for comprehensive performance assessment.
+*   **Multi-domain Metrics Clustering:** The empirical data derived from the relationships listed above can help in the creation of metric clustering for comprehensive performance assessment.

 *   **Prediction and Improvement:** The established correlations and relationships are crucial because they enable coaches to combine tests of rapid force and movement coordination to better predict and improve performance.